 - Deciding on a surgical technique: The surgical technique used will depend on the type of implant you choose, as well as your cosmetic preferences and anatomy.
 Dr. Taylor offers two types of incisions: periareolar (around the lower border of the areola) and inframammary fold incisions (in the breast crease).
 Dr. Taylor will discuss the advantages of each surgical option during your appointment.

-All breast augmentation procedures are performed in a fully accredited surgery center.
-Dr. Taylor prefers general anesthesia, administered by a board-certified anesthesiologist, to enhance patient comfort.
+Dr. Taylor performs all breast augmentation procedures in a fully accredited surgery center.
+She prefers general anesthesia, administered by a board-certified anesthesiologist, to enhance patient comfort.
+Breast augmentation is usually an outpatient procedure, so patients return home the day of surgery in the care of an adult friend or family member.

-Dr. Taylor will place the best implants through an incision either under the breast or around the areola.
-In most cases, implants are placed under the chest muscle for a more natural look and feel.
-If a breast lift is also being performed, Dr. Taylor will remove excess skin, reshape the breast, and reposition the nipple to a natural location.
+To begin the surgery, Dr. Taylor places an incision either under the breast or around the areola.
+She then creates a space for the implant, in most cases under the chest muscle for a more natural look and feel.
+Next, she inserts the breast implants, assesses breast size and shape, and makes any adjustments needed to achieve the desired results.
+If she is also performing a breast lift, Dr. Taylor will remove excess skin, reshape the breast, and reposition the nipple to a natural location.
 Dissolvable sutures are discreetly placed under the skin.

 Your Recovery and Results